ypriverol/github-paper/REVIEWS.md

     many funding agencies such as NIH now accept other 'products' of research as citable research (these being publicly accessible data and software).

-> We agree with the reviewer.
-The present version mentioned also funding agencies.
+> Response: We agree with the reviewer.
+The present version mentions also funding agencies.

     b) https://guides.github.com/activities/citable-code/
     Should be consistent w/ other URLs in text

-> This has been changed.
+> Response: This has been changed.

     c) ‘On one hand… on the other hand’ usually are used to describe two sides or opposing viewpoints.
 Not sure it’s used correctly here, since both examples are complementary, not in opposition to one another?

-> This has been ammended.
+> Response: This has been ammended.

 Chris Fields